api3dao/oev-docs/docs/oev-searchers/in-depth/data-feeds/index.md

 dAPIs are updated based on the configured update parameters.
-An update is performed whenever a dAPI value exceeds the allowed threshold or the feed was not updated for a long time.
-The latter is called a heartbeat update.
+An update is performed whenever a dAPI value exceeds the allowed threshold or the feed was not updated for a particular amount time.

 ## OEV updates